 The 22 Best Survival Games for Xbox Series X / S

-Survival games have been a favorite among gamers for a long time now, and every year they are getting bigger, better and more brutal.
+‘Survival’ has been a favorite genre with gamers for a long time now, and every year they continue to get bigger, better and more brutal.

-Great survival games tend to offer the opportunity to build or craft, and the need to feed or shelter your character.
-Many allow you to hunt and kill animals or monsters.
-Beautiful but deadly surroundings can also make some survival games the cream of the crop in the gaming world.
+They tend to offer the opportunity to build or craft, and the need to feed or shelter your character.
+Many allow you to hunt animals or monsters.
+And they usually boast beautiful (but sometimes scary) surroundings for you to explore.

-Survival games come in many different flavors, and if you’re looking for one for the Xbox Series X or S, there are a ton to choose from.
+Survival games come in many different flavors, and if you’re looking for a survival game on Xbox, there are a ton to choose from.

-Here’s a breakdown of some of the best survival games on Xbox Series X and S to help you narrow the field.
+Here’s a breakdown of some of the best survival games on Xbox Series X and S, with a wide variety of locations and game types.

 Subnautica and its sequel, Subnautica: Sub Zero are, in a word, gorgeous.
 After suffering a devastating crash on an aquatic alien planet, it’s up to you to fight for survival until you can be rescued.
 This open-world, sandbox-like survival game will stun you with the beauty of its world, and then promptly murder you with its monsters and crushing depths.